bloominstituteoftechnology/Sprint-Challenge-Redux-Smurfs/Answers.md

 3. What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

 A.

 4. What is middleware?

-A. Middleware such as thunk and logger extend the functionality of Redux.
+A. Middleware such as thunk and logger extend the functionality of Redux. //Provide better/longer answer.

 5. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?